Enabling entanglement distillation via optomechanics

 However, in realistic conditions the state will be affected by decoherence.
-In order to give a full analytic solution we assume that the cavity decay $\kappa_c/\omega_m << g$ (the resolved side-band regime already attained \cite{Kip}, and a goal of several setups aiming to achieve ground state cooling).
-We solve the standard Markovian master equation at zero temperature for the decoherence of the oscillator following the procedure in the appendix of Ref. \cite{bose}.
-In this case, the master equation reads as: $d\hat{\rho}(t)/dt=-i[\hat{H}_{int},\hat{\rho}(t)]+(2\hat{b}\hat{\rho}(t)\hat{b}^\dag - \hat{b}^\dag\hat{b}\hat{\rho}(t) - \hat{\rho}(t)\hat{b}^\dag\hat{b})\kappa/2$, being $\kappa$ the mechanical energy damping rate.
+In order to give a full analytic solution, we assume that the cavity decay $\kappa$ is much smaller than the mechanical frequency $\omega_m$ (the resolved side-band regime already attained in several setups \cite{Kip, kiesel, Millen}).
+We solve the Markovian master equation at zero temperature for the decoherence of the oscillator following the procedure in the Appendix of Ref. \cite{bose}.
+In this case, the master equation reads as:

+being $\gamma$ the mechanical energy damping rate.
 Another inevitable source of decoherence is the attenuation due to the injection of the light beam into the cavity.
 To model this, we consider a beam splitter (BS) in front of the fixed cavity-mirror, such that one port of the latter is fed with mode $\hat{a}_1$ and the other with a vacuum field \cite{kim}.
-Under these sources of decoherence, the analytic solution for the full density matrix is
+Under these sources of decoherence, the analytic solution is

 where the $\theta$ angle is related with the reflection coefficient of the BS as $r = \cos(\theta/2)$.
 The other terms are